ljagiello/junior-36c3-ctf/README.md

 ## Scoreboard

-I've finished CTF at #24 place.
+I've finished CTF at #24 place (from 817 registered).